 In California, Louisiana, and New Mexico, property is divided up equally.
 When getting a divorce, each spouse is entitled to an exact 50% share in the community property, barring any legal agreements between the ex-spouses.

 When you die, your assets go to your heirs.
-You can either choose beneficiaries through your will or let a probate court divide up your estate per your state’s intestacy laws.
+If you don't choose beneficiaries through your will, then a probate court will divide up your estate per your state’s intestacy laws.
 In a community property state, your spouse is usually entitled to your share of the community property in your estate.

 However, in some cases, a spouse may be able to pass his share of community property to his or her heirs in a will.
 That’s because there are two main types of property ownership under a community property regime: joint tenancy and tenancy in common.

 Sometimes called “joint tenants with rights of survivorship,” under this ownership type neither spouse is allowed to will away his or her share of the property.
 Because the surviving joint tenant has rights of survivorship, the property automatically transfers to him or her.

 A joint tenancy can be created when both joint tenants — you and your spouse — purchase the property and receive the title together.
 Some community property states, like Louisiana, do not allow joint tenancy.